CoEDL/elpis-wiki/Setup-GCP.md

 	![](assets/setup/gcp-ip.png)

-- After a couple of minutes, the Elpis interface will be available at the IP address:
+- After a short while (around 5-10 minutes), the Elpis interface will be available at the IP address:

 	![](assets/setup/gcp-done.png)